Together-Java/ModernJava/src/boolean/operator_precedance.md

 # Operator Precedance

-The operators that work on booleans have a "precedance order."
+The operators that work on booleans have a "precedence order."

 This is defines an order of operations similar to mathematics, where multiplication and division happen before addition and subtraction.